 Back to the original question, the time needed to grow your big beard is going to be determined by your individual genes, your diet, and your overall physical health.

-Here are the answers to few simple questions we got via Social media and email.
+Here are the answers to a few simple questions we got via Social media and email:

-The average person’s hair grows a 1.25 centimetres or 0.5 inches per month.
+The average person’s hair grows 1.25 centimeters or 0.5 inches per month.

-The average person’s hair grows a 15 centimetres or 6 inches per year.
+The average person’s hair grows 15 centimeters or 6 inches per year.